skip to Main Content

 Butterflies in Tudeley Woods

-Much of the woodland on the Hadlow Estate – including some 850 acres at Pembury Walks – is in the High Weald Area of Outstanding Natural Beauty (AONB).
-Some of this woodland is Ancient Woodland, and is a survivor of the old Forest of Andreaswald, which covered much of the Weald Forest Ridge.
+Much of the woodland on the Hadlow Estate, including some 850 acres at Pembury Walks, is in the High Weald National Landscape (formerly AONB).
+Some of this is Ancient Woodland and is a survivor of the old Forest of Andreaswald which covered much of the Weald Forest Ridge.

-It is a haven for wildlife including nightjar, lesser spotted woodpecker, warblers and many migrant, wintering birds.
-Plant and insect life is rich, and over 1,100 species of fungi, including rare varieties have been found here.
+It is a haven for wildlife including nightjar, lesser spotted woodpecker, warblers and many migrant birds that over-winter here.
+Plant and insect life is rich and over 1,100 species of fungi, including rare varieties, have been found here.

 Woodpecker in Tudeley Woods Nature Reserve